 Improve customer & occupant satisfaction

 Those who work, visit, or occupy your buildings expect the facilities to be comfortable, clean, and in tip-top shape.
-Using facilities management software ensures everything is in operating order, which increases satisfaction.
+Using a FM system ensures everything is in operating order, which increases satisfaction.

 Reduce energy-related expenses

-Facilities management software allows you to turn equipment, lights, and HVAC systems on and off based on your needs.
-This reduces your facilities’ ‘uptime’ and ultimately decreases energy consumption and costs.
+A facilities management software system allows you to turn equipment, lights, and HVAC systems on and off based on your needs.
+This reduces your facilities’ "uptime" and ultimately decreases energy consumption and costs.